MichalStaszkiewicz/Wordy/README.md

 ## About Wordy

-Wordy is a mobile language learning app that helps users quickly and effectively master new language skills in a fun and engaging way.
+Wordy is a mobile language learning app that helps users quickly and effectively master new language skills in an engaging and interactive way.
+With its motivational achievement system, fun and engaging quizzes, and well-structured language courses, Wordy provides a comprehensive learning experience that keeps users motivated and engaged.

-## Features
+## 🏆 Key Features 🏆

 - Motivating Achievement System: Wordy gamifies language learning with a rewarding achievement system that keeps users motivated and engaged.